cristian-guerrero/legion-go-tricks/README.md

 - Steam/QAM Buttons/Rear back buttons - all buttons can be used in Steam via Dualsense Edge Virtual/Emulated Controller [Video demo here](https://www.youtube.com/watch?v=uMiXNKES2LM).
 - Gyro - uses the same fix as buttons fix
 - Trackpad - this previously already worked, but was not usable in steam input.
-With the latest version of rogue-enemy, it is now usable in steam input
+With the latest version of rogue-enemy, it is now usable in steam input.
+[Video Demo here](https://www.youtube.com/watch?v=RuSboPkZob4)
 - TDP - requires using either steam-patch or decky plugins
 - Controller RGB - requires decky plugin